Trait-dependent branching particle systems with competition and multiple offspring: Proof of Theorem

 In this subsection, we will prove that uniqueness holds for solutions of the martingale problem (\ref{eq10}).
 Our approach is based on the use of a Girsanov type transform and the localization method introduced by Stroock \cite{Stroock1975} in the measure-valued context (see He \cite{He2009}).
 More precisely, we first introduce in Section \ref{Uni1} the ``killed'' martingale problem associated with the martingale problem (\ref{eq10}).
 The ``killed'' martingale problem may be seen as the martingale problem (\ref{eq10}) where the randomness is eliminated from the big jumps.
 Secondly, we develop a Girsanov type theorem in Section \ref{Uni2} for the ``killed'' martingale problem in order to get rid of the non-linearities (caused by the competition) which allows us to deduce uniqueness for the ``killed'' martingale problem.
 Finally, we develop a localization argument to show that uniqueness of the ``killed'' martingale problem implies uniqueness for the martingale problem (\ref{eq10}).
 In this section, we always assume that Assumption \ref{assum1} and \ref{assum3} are fulfilled.

 It is important to mention that the use of Girsanov type transforms was first applied in the measure-valued diffusions setting by Dawson \cite[Section 5]{Da1978} (or \cite[Theorem 2.3]{Evans1994}).
-However, in our case Dawson's Girsanov Theorem is not applicable since the measure-value process possesses jumps.
-Thus, we should extend Dawson's result in our setting.
+However, in our case Dawson's Girsanov Theorem is not applicable since the measure-valued process possesses jumps.
+Thus, we shall extend Dawson's result to our setting.